 It was not until Suzy spoke out in the national media that she felt that ‘both sides in the debate were abusing people with disabilities’ that the work began to move beyond tokenism.
 ARC wanted to start with co-authoring some myth-busting blog posts with disabled women to counter the ableist propaganda being used by the No campaign.
 A private google group was set up and women with disabilities were invited to come on board to liaise with ARC for the initial stages.
 We produced the blogs, which were useful enough, but they did not do enough to address the harmful discourse that was emerging around disability in the referendum campaign.

 Every mention of disability related to prenatal screening and children.
-Prochoice spokespersons often displayed ignorance of the concerns of women with disabilities, or worse, revealed embedded ableism in their framing of disability rights in the abortion rights campaign.
+Prochoice spokespersons often displayed ignorance of the concerns of disabled people, or worse, revealed embedded ableism in their framing of disability rights in the abortion rights campaign.
 Disabled women were still invisible as sexual citizens with intimate and personal relationships, with families, with the same potential to experience crisis pregnancies as non-disabled women.
 Disabled women as rights-holders were largely missing from the debate.

 The group that had come together to contribute to the ARC blogs decided to establish themselves as a distinct group – People with Disabilities For Repeal.
 This happened parallel to Evie’s establishment of Disabled People Together for Yes.
 My own involvement ended with their decision not to join ARC, and they have since gone on to form Disabled Women Ireland and have plans to continue and broaden their work.